Buda Johnson enjoying early success entering football program’s fourth season - NewsBreak

 “Every year it gets more exciting because you know we’re building it, and the excitement every year,” Hoffman said. “

 Buda Johnson opens the season at home against San Antonio Clark.
-Kickoff is set for Friday, August 26th at 7pm.Copyright 2022 Nexstar Media Inc. All rights reserved.
+Kickoff is set for Friday, Aug.
+26 at 7 p.m.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.

 For the latest news, weather, sports, and streaming video, head to KXAN Austin.